by Ashley See, CFSA Communications Manager | Friday, Mar. 5, 2021 –

 Given the choice of anyone in the world, who would you want as a dinner guest?

-: It would have to be my grandmother, my mom’s mom, who died when I was 10.
+Marianna: It would have to be my grandmother, my mom’s mom, who died when I was 10.
 She immigrated to the U.S. from Ecuador with her husband and four little girls, all under the age of seven.
 She was so strong, eventually providing for her girls on her own as a seamstress.
 I know and remember her fierce love for her family, but there’s so much I’d like to talk to her about now as an adult.
 Among other important things, I’d ask how she somehow had me eating Brussels sprouts as snacks, artichokes as appetizers, and pea soup as dessert.
 I need that magic!

 Lastly, what do you wish folks in the food and farming community discussed more?

-: A few years ago there was a lot of discussion about ‘bridging the urban-rural divide’ through agriculture.
+Marianna: A few years ago there was a lot of discussion about ‘bridging the urban-rural divide’ through agriculture.
 Like many, I yearn for some salve after a historically divisive time.
 I’d like to hear more about what organizations like ours can do to build these bridges in 2021.
 When we have a personal stake in each other’s lives, we start breaking down the walls.
 One of the final chapters of Caste is entitled “The Heart is the Last Frontier,” meaning that the simple act of getting to know someone who is different from you is a powerful force for good.
 One pathway forward is connecting our rural farmers and urban consumers, especially.

-Whether you want to hear more about membership at CFSA, have a question, or just want to say hello, Marianna can be reached at marianna@carolinafarmstewards.org.
+Whether you want to hear more about membership at CFSA, have a question, or just want to say hello, Marianna can be reached at [email protected].